fridaymonday123/ByteBook/README.md

   <a href="https://translate.getoutline.com/project/outline" alt="Localized"><img src="https://badges.crowdin.net/outline/localized.svg"></a>
 </p>

-This is the source code that runs [**Outline**](https://www.getoutline.com) and all the associated services.
-If you want to use Outline then you don't need to run this code, we offer a hosted version of the app at [getoutline.com](https://www.getoutline.com).
-You can also find documentation on using Outline in [our guide](https://docs.getoutline.com/s/guide).
+This is the source code that runs [**RidingCat**](https://www.ridingcat.com) and all the associated services.
+If you want to use RidingCat then you don't need to run this code, we offer a hosted version of the app at [ridingcat.com](https://www.ridingcat.com).
+You can also find documentation on using RidingCat in [our guide](https://docs.ridingcat.com/s/guide).

-If you'd like to run your own copy of Outline or contribute to development then this is the place for you.
+If you'd like to run your own copy of RidingCat or contribute to development then this is the place for you.

 # Installation

-Please see the [documentation](https://docs.getoutline.com/s/hosting/) for running your own copy of Outline in a production configuration.
+Please see the [documentation](https://docs.getoutline.com/s/hosting/) for running your own copy of RidingCat in a production configuration.

 If you have questions or improvements for the docs please create a thread in [GitHub discussions](https://github.com/outline/outline/discussions).

 # Development

-There is a short guide for [setting up a development environment](https://docs.getoutline.com/s/hosting/doc/local-development-5hEhFRXow7) if you wish to contribute changes, fixes, and improvements to Outline.
+There is a short guide for [setting up a development environment](https://docs.getoutline.com/s/hosting/doc/local-development-5hEhFRXow7) if you wish to contribute changes, fixes, and improvements to RidingCat.

 ## Contributing

-Outline is built and maintained by a small team – we'd love your help to fix bugs and add features!
+RidingCat is built and maintained by a small team – we'd love your help to fix bugs and add features!

 Before submitting a pull request _please_ discuss with the core team by creating or commenting in an issue on [GitHub](https://www.github.com/outline/outline/issues) – we'd also love to hear from you in the [discussions](https://www.github.com/outline/outline/discussions).
 This way we can ensure that an approach is agreed on before code is written.
 This will result in a much higher liklihood of your code being accepted.

-If you’re looking for ways to get started, here's a list of ways to help us improve Outline:
+If you’re looking for ways to get started, here's a list of ways to help us improve RidingCat:

 - [Translation](docs/TRANSLATION.md) into other languages
 - Issues with [`good first issue`](https://github.com/outline/outline/labels/good%20first%20issue) label